Skip to main content

 If you searched for “paid family caregiver programs in Hawaii,” the honest answer is: sometimes, but only through specific programs.
 Hawaii’s official Medicaid and aging materials point families mainly to three real routes.

-First, Hawaii Medicaid lets some members use self-direction for personal assistance and respite.
+First, Hawaii Medicaid lets some members use self-direction rules for personal assistance and respite.
 That is the biggest path when a low-income older adult needs hands-on care at home.
-Second, the Hawaii Executive Office on Aging runs a much smaller Community Living Program where older adults can hire their own workers, including friends or family members.
-Third, veterans in Hawaii may have access to Veteran-Directed Care or the VA Family Caregiver Assistance Program.
+Second, the Hawaii Executive Office on Aging runs a much smaller Community Living Program where older adults can hire and direct workers, including some family or friends.
+Third, veterans in Hawaii may have access to Veteran-Directed Care or the VA caregiver program.

 Quick facts